eyedeekay/cadmus/README.md

 - When Cadmus is invited to a channel; it will immediately join.
 - Cadmus will then log all activity on the channel.

+## Related Projects

+* [eris](https://github.com/prologic/eris) -- a modern IRC Server / Daemon written in Go that has a heavy focus on security and privacy
+* [soter](https://github.com/prologic/soter) -- an IRC Bot written in Go that protects IRC Channels by persisting channel modes and topics

 ## License

 Cadmus is licensed under the MIT License.